Renal cell carcinoma

 MACROSCOPIC DESCRIPTION: A radical nephrectomy specimen comprises kidney, perirenal fat up to 40mm in thickness, and a short segment of the proximal ureter.
-Based on the cortex at the midpoint is a widely necrotic, soft pale orange tan tumour.
-Only approximately 1/3 of the tumour is within the kidney.
+Based on the cortex at the midpoint is a widely necrotic, soft pale orange tan tumor.
+Only approximately 1/3 of the tumor is within the kidney.
 Most of it is located within the perirenal fat posteriorly and laterally.
-However, there is no convincing evidence of true fat invasion, as the perirenal fat strips easily from the tumour surface, to reveal a glistening intact capsule separating from the tumour.
-The tumour is located at least 20mm from the inked fat margin laterally, and at least 5mm from the inked fat margin posteriorly.
-The tumour bulges into but does not definitely invade hilar fat.
+However, there is no convincing evidence of true fat invasion, as the perirenal fat strips easily from the tumor surface, to reveal a glistening intact capsule separating from the tumor.
+The tumor is located at least 20mm from the inked fat margin laterally, and at least 5mm from the inked fat margin posteriorly.
+The tumor bulges into but does not definitely invade hilar fat.
 No renal vein invasion is identified.
 The uninvolved parenchyma appears unremarkable.
 No adrenal gland is included.

-MICROSCOPIC DESCRIPTION: The sections of kidney show a densely hypercellular tumour.
+MICROSCOPIC DESCRIPTION: The sections of kidney show a densely hypercellular tumor.
 This is composed of well-formed papillary structures, the majority of which are covered by a single layer of moderately atypical epithelial cells.
 These have round and oval vesicular nuclei, some with prominent nucleoli and a variable amount of pale eosinophilic cytoplasm.
 In some areas, there is a stratified arrangement of the papillary epithelium.
 Occasional small collections of macrophages are noted within papillae cores.
 A rare gland-like structure containing mucinous/myxoid material is also noted.
 No mitotic figures are seen.
-There is extensive central necrosis within the tumour.
-The tumour bulges into perinephric adipose tissue but is separated from this by a fibrous capsule of varying thickness.
-The tumour has a sharp interface with adjacent renal parenchyma.
+There is extensive central necrosis within the tumor.
+The tumor bulges into perinephric adipose tissue but is separated from this by a fibrous capsule of varying thickness.
+The tumor has a sharp interface with adjacent renal parenchyma.
 No evidence of vascular invasion is seen.
 The features are of papillary renal cell carcinoma type 1.
-A section through renal hilar vessels and the ureter is free of tumour.
+A section through renal hilar vessels and the ureter is free of tumor.

-- Right nephrectomy: Papillary renal cell carcinoma Type 1 (Fuhrman Grade 2; Stage T2 NX MX); all surgical margins clear of tumour.
+- Right nephrectomy: Papillary renal cell carcinoma Type 1 (Fuhrman Grade 2; Stage T2 NX MX); all surgical margins clear of tumor.

 - Gallbladder: Cholelithiasis; chronic cholecystitis.